dmccarthy6/Tasks/README.md

 I am an iOS Developer from Northern CA. I focus on writing applications in Swift and Objective-C. To learn more about me, you can check out my [portfolio](https://dylanmccarthyios.com).
 ***
 ## *** Previous Version Screenshots: ***
+Some images of the previous version of Tasks.
+Version 2.0 is a great improvement in UI and Performance over the previous version.
 ![Tasks Home With Added List](Images/HomeWithListAddedGithub.png) ![Tasks With Items Added](Images/TasksListWithItemsGithub.png)![Tasks Adding Reminder](Images/TasksAddingReminderGithub.png)